Ibrahim-Aldereni/reading-notes-2/code-201/class-04.md

 + You can create a link to other site by decalring `<a href=''>` anchor tag with an attribute of `href` that holds the site URL.

-+ Realtive URL have relations, see the figure below to understand:
++ Relative URL have types, see the figure below to understand:

 ![url](img/relativeURL.jpg)